Resources

 How to Set Up an Enterprise Messaging Gateway

-Below is a quick walkthrough that helps you understand how to set up the gateway for long-term use.
+Below is a quick walkthrough to help you set up the gateway for long-term use.

 Step #1: Choose Your SMS Gateway Provider

-This SMS API provider supports bulk SMS campaigns and MMS messages while also giving you a shared inbox that your teams can use together.
+This SMS service supports bulk SMS campaigns and MMS messages while also giving you a shared inbox that your teams can use together.

 Book a demo with TextUs today and see how simple high-volume texting can be for your business!